Skip to content

 Patterns use glob syntax relative to the workspace root.

-Enterprise customers with sandboxing enabled can configure the enforcement mode in the Nx Cloud workspace settings under Settings > General.
+Once sandboxing is enabled, configure the enforcement mode in the Nx Cloud workspace settings under Settings > General.

 Nx Cloud settings sidebar showing General settings